Ajayjayaraj/Vote-for-Breakfast/README.md

 Vote for Breakfast.

-To run the application, first open the folder in visual studio code.
+To run the application, first clone the github url - https://github.com/Ajayjayaraj/Vote-for-Breakfast.git.
-Then open a virtual device, and run the application.
+Then, run the application.